Protecting our Customers and Team Members

 - All Metro Transit and Bi-State Development employees must participate in a temperature screening before they begin work or operate Metro vehicles.

-- Indoor access to Transit facilities & MetroStore are temporarily suspended.
+- Indoor access to Transit facilities is temporarily suspended.

-- Educational signs and audio announcements on social distancing, “slowing the spread”, wearing face coverings and essential traveling are in place throughout the transit system.
+- Educational signs and audio announcements on social distancing and wearing face coverings are in place throughout the transit system.

 Disinfecting and Cleaning the System

-MetroBus, MetroLink and Metro Call-A-Ride vehicles are being sanitized every night with disinfectants and cleaning agents that are CDC-approved to fight COVID-19.
-Our team is also working throughout the day to clean vehicles and high-touch surfaces at transit centers and stations.
+MetroBus, MetroLink and Metro Call-A-Ride vehicles are being sanitized every night with disinfectants and cleaning agents that are CDC-approved to fight COVID-19, and we are using new antimicrobial technology to dramatically reduce the spread of harmful bacteria and viruses on transit vehicles.
+Our team is also working throughout the day to clean high-touch surfaces at transit centers and stations.

 - During operation, any vehicles with unsanitary conditions are removed from service for disinfecting.

-- Wiping down and disinfecting high-touch surfaces on Metro vehicles and at transit centers and MetroLink stations.
+- Wiping down and disinfecting high-touch surfaces at transit centers and MetroLink stations.

 Metro Transit will continue to closely monitor operations, and will make any necessary adjustments to support the health and safety of transit operators and riders during the pandemic.
 Transit riders who have questions or require assistance are encouraged to call or text Metro Transit Information at 314-231-2345 (phone) or 314-207-9786 (text), Monday through Friday from 7 a.m. to 6 p.m.